michaelbarone/cc3/docs/features/iframe-state/components.md

 ## IframeContainer

-The main component responsible for rendering and managing iframes.
+The main component responsible for rendering and managing iframes based on the state management system.

 ### Props
 ```typescript